Dissipative Genesis of the Inflationary Universe: Emergence of Inflation

 The beginning of inflation due to the dissipation effects is not always guaranteed.
-If the dissipation rate is too large or too small, the other generic consequence after the quasi-cyclic epoch is the kinetic energy domination and the resultant collapse of the Universe into the Big Crunch singularity.
+If the dissipation rate is too large or too small, the other generic consequence after the quasi-cyclic epoch is dominance either by the kinetic energy or by radiation and the resultant collapse of the Universe into the big crunch singularity.
 In particular, once the Universe contracts so that the energy density of $\phi$ exceeds the asymptotic value $V_0$, there is no longer a chance for a bounce.
 This also suggests that sufficiently small shift-symmetry breaking terms can help the Universe to bounce.
-Successful parameter values of $\Gamma$ are distributed dispersedly corresponding to various numbers of times of bounces.
+Successful parameter values of $\Gamma$ are distributed dispersedly corresponding to different numbers of times of bounces.

 These qualitative features do not sensitively depend on the details of the potential as long as it has a sufficiently flat part.
 We have studied other example potentials and found similar solutions.
 In particular, the plateau does not need to be infinitely extended.